-- Golden Rule #5: Have an exam day plan - Dress appropriately. - Ensure that you have reliable transportation to come to the exam location. - Eat a small meal, even if you are not hungry. - Get to the exam room early.
-Make sure you have enough time.
+- Golden Rule #5: Have an exam day plan - Dress appropriately (well, casual is fine, not too eccentric). - Ensure that you have reliable transportation to come to the exam location on time. - Eat a small meal, even if you are not hungry.
+Maybe energy boost drinks. - Get to the exam room early.
+Check the audio/video system and make sure your presentation ppt is ok.
+Make a backup copy in the micro drive, just in case that you can not use your own laptop.
+Make sure you have enough time (at least 10~20 mins).